-Although difficult, it is vital to discuss what information can be relayed to faculty and medical students.
-If the death is determined to be a suicide and the family does not want it disclosed, the emergency contact person should be informed that it would be helpful for fellow medical students to know the cause of death.
-It is important to tell the emergency contact person that faculty and fellow medical students are deeply affected by the passing of their loved one and would benefit from honest disclosure of cause of death.
-Doing so enables peers, residents, faculty and support staff to fully process and grieve the death of the medical student, to learn more about suicide and its causes, and, importantly, is an important step to keeping the medical students safe and avoiding more tragedy.
-Given the stigma of suicide being even higher in various minority groups, a chaplain might be able to help family give permission to disclose the cause of death.
+Although difficult, it is vital to discuss what information can be relayed to faculty and residents.
+If the death is determined to be a suicide and the family does not want it disclosed, the emergency contact person should be informed that it would be helpful for fellow residents to know the cause of death.
+It is important to tell the emergency contact person that faculty and fellow residents are deeply affected by the passing of their loved one and would benefit from honest disclosure of cause of death.
+Doing so enables peers, faculty and support staff to fully process and grieve the death of the resident, to learn more about suicide and its causes, and, importantly, is an important step to keeping the residents safe and avoiding more tragedy.
 That said, it should be kept in mind that the family may be in a state of shock immediately following the death, and may not be ready to accept suicide as the cause of death; it is advisable not to push too hard, with the understanding that acceptance may arise within 24-48 hours.

-End the conversation by providing information about how the emergency contact person can reach one particular contact person at the medical school/institution (typically the caller) if questions arise following the initial call.
+End the conversation by providing information about how the emergency contact person can reach one particular contact person (typically the caller) if questions arise following the initial call.
 If that person is not the individual making the initial call be sure that is clearly conveyed to the emergency contact person.
 Also, let them know to expect a follow up phone call within a few days.
-At that time, ask about travel plans so that Crisis Response Team members can meet with the family in person after they arrive.
-Suggested topics to cover with the emergency contact person can be found in the chart on Page 11.
+Suggested topics to cover with the emergency contact person can be found on Page 10.
 It may be relevant to inform the family of anticipated media attention surrounding the death of their loved one.
-Although suicides happen all over the world every day, the death of a medical student may draw unwanted media attention and the caller can help prepare the emergency contact person.
+Although suicides happen all over the world every day, the death of a resident may draw unwanted media attention and the caller can help prepare the emergency contact person.